brtmr/bananaforscale/README.md

 # bananaforscale - A tool for visualizing scales on the guitar

 ## Forked repo
-This repo contains some bug fixes and adds additional scales to.
+This repo contains some bug fixes and adds additional scales.
+Build using the Makefile.

 ## Original repo
 Live version here: [http://banana.rocks]